Havelock for #VanLife

 That is a fair concern and easy for us to say, but assuming you have windows- it is rather easy to make Havelock Wool insulated blackout curtains.
 Also, there are so many places to stuff excess wool for more complete R value and especially sound attenuation.

 The same principle applies for all insulation’s in hot or cold climates.
 It serves as a barrier for thermal transfer.

 Insulation works both ways – keeps you warm in the winter and cool in the summer.
 An additional benefit of wool: the release and capture of moisture will help modulate the temperature making you feel warmer in colder environments and cooler in warmer ones.

-No. We apply a minor amount of boric acid, which is all-natural and non-toxic, as an insect repellent.
+No. We apply a minor amount of boric acid (less than 1% by weight), which is all-natural and non-toxic, as an insect repellent.
 In addition, it is often the lanolin that attracts pests.
 Our wool comes from NZ where the most advanced scouring (cleaning) techniques in the world are employed to ensure a consistent, clean fiber is provided for our process.

 Our wool may initially have a benign “barnyard” smell that will dissipate over time.
 Opening the box and letting your wool reloft and breathe for a day or two will hasten this process.
 Not only will your wool lose all its smell, it will actually work to become an odor neutralizer.